-Families of Addicts
+Families of those with Addictions

-Women struggling with compulsive sexual behaviors
+Women struggling with compulsive behaviors

-If you are a woman who is struggling with sexual behaviors you don't have to keep suffering.
-I can help you identify and set boundaries for yourself in regard to your sexual behaviors.
-We can work together to address the underlying emotions and thoughts that perpetuate your struggles.
-Many who engage in sexually compulsive behaviors have histories of trauma.
-I am able to utilize multiple treatment modalities to help you address your past so you can enjoy your future.
+If you are a woman who is struggling with compulsive behaviors you don't have to keep suffering.
+I can help you identify and set boundaries for yourself in regard to your struggles.
+We can work together to address the underlying emotions and thoughts that perpetuate your behaviors.
+There may be underlying anxiety, depression, or trauma that needs to addressed in order to heal.
+I will provide you coping skills to replace the unwanted behaviors so you no longer feel trapped by them.